Sep 04, 2015

 Answer: 29 doubles.

 How long would it take?
-If each double took precisely the same amount of time - for example, a month or a year - then, the answer is of course 29 months (or years).
-(Let's ignore the demographic issue of births and deaths for the moment.)
+If each double took precisely the same amount of time - for example, a month or a year - then, the answer: 29 months (or years).
+(Let’s ignore the demographic issue for the moment.)

-But each double won't take the same amount of time.
-Doubles are hard: they don't occur systematically.
-Later doubles of larger communities take longer: as more and more people come in, the annual growth rate slows.
+Here’s a description of different levels of doubles and what to expect at each level.
+Briefly: As more and more people come in, the annual growth rate slows.
 Every generation added leads to a slower pace of reproduction, because apostolic types are a minority, and not everyone added makes a convert (or brings someone else in).
-As the population grows larger, other trends start to take hold: conversion begins to feel the sting of defections.
-At much larger populations, the church begins to feel the tug of births and deaths as well.
+As the population grows larger, other trends start to take hold in the church: conversion begins to feel the sting of defections.
+And, at much larger populations, the church begins to feel the tug of births & deaths as well.
 All of these sap population growth.
 The same pattern can be seen in viral adoption of businesses like social media.

 How fast must the church grow?
-A population of 200 million growing at 1.49% per annum will double in size in 46 years (this is an actual case).
-The church has to double faster than 46 years for it to grow more rapidly than the population (the only way it will get close to 100%).
+A population of 200 million is growing at 1.49% per annum.
+This means it will double in size in 46 years.
+(There is an actual population.)
+The church has to double faster for it to grow more rapidly than the population (the only way it will reach 100%).

 |Double #||Population||AGR ln(Pt/P0)/r||Yrs 2 Double: log(2)/(1+AGR/100)||Cumulative Years||Scenario Year|

 I know this seems math heavy.
 I don’t believe it to be an unrealistic model of reality.
 The Bhojpuri movement is estimated at somewhere around 6 to 10 to 12 million, and it’s been going since the 1980s.
 That’s about 30 years to reach somewhere at or around double 24, which is “roughly” in line with the chart.
 Other movements I’m aware of mirror the early stages of this table.